Gender role: In media

-In today's society, media saturates nearly every aspect of one's life.
+In today's society, the media saturates nearly every aspect of one's life.
 It seems inevitable for society to be influenced by the media and what it is portraying.
 Roles are gendered, meaning that both males and females are viewed and treated differently according to biological sex, and because gendered roles are learned, the media has a direct impact on individuals.
 Thinking about the way in which couples act on romantic television shows or movies and the way women are portrayed as passive in magazine ads, reveals a lot about how gender roles are viewed in society and in heterosexual marriages.
 Traditional gendered roles view the man as a "pro-creator, a protector, and a provider," and the woman as "pretty and polite but not too aggressive, not too outspoken and not too smart."
 Media aids in society conforming to these traditional gendered views.
-People learn through imitation and social-interaction both in the physical world and through the media; television, magazines, advertisements, newspapers, the Internet, etc. Michael Messner argues that "gendered interactions, structure, and cultural meanings are intertwined, in both mutually reinforcing and contradictory ways."
+People learn through imitation and social interaction, both in the physical world and through the media; television, magazines, advertisements, newspapers, the Internet, etc. Michael Messner argues that "gendered interactions, structure, and cultural meanings are intertwined, in both mutually reinforcing and contradictory ways."

-Women are also largely under-represented across multiple types of media.
+Women are also largely underrepresented across multiple media types.
 A statistical disparity of the male to female ratio shown on television has existed for decades and is constantly changing and improving.
 Three decades ago findings highlight that males outnumbered females on a ratio of 2.5 to 1.
 A decade later this number was at 1.66 men for every woman, and in 2008 the ratio was 1.2 to 1 in the US.
 In 2010 it was found that the ratio of men to women in successful G-rate movies is 2.57 to 1.
 Notable social theory such as Bandura's social cognitive theory highlights the importance of seeing people in media that are similar to oneself.
-In other words it is valuable for girls to see similarities to those represented in media.
+In other words, it is valuable for girls to see similarities to those represented in the media.